truenas/documentation/content/SCALE/Apps/Chia.md

 ![chiaChoosePod](/images/SCALE/chia_ChoosePod.png "Chia choose Pod")

 The first time Chia launches, it will automatically create a new private key set which is for your plotting, as well as wallet.
 However this will not get preserved across container restarts.
 To make sure your keys and wallet persist, we need to save the Mnemonic Seed which was magically created and make sure it gets used at each container initialization.
-To do this, start by displaying the current key information by running:
+To do this, start by displaying the current key information by running the following shell command:

-# /chia-blockchain/venv/bin/chia keys show --show-mnemonic-seed
+**/chia-blockchain/venv/bin/chia keys show --show-mnemonic-seed**

 ![chiaMnemonicSeed](/images/SCALE/chia_mnemonicSeed.png "Chia Mnemonic Seed")